 Let me show you some good, bad and, ugly email marketing examples.
 Please review and give let us know your thoughts in the comments.
 After all, it’s all about perspectives – and we’re certainly open to yours.

-Let me start with the BAD
+Let me start with the BAD side of email marketing

 It is not only about the content and context; it is also about being personal, PLEASE send the email to the right person.
 In other words, do your homework!
 Do some research before sending that sales or marketing email.